igorbezr/devnet/README.md

     Hello everyone !
 Thanks for your attention.

-    This simple program has created to automate routine network checking of device IP routing table.
+    This simple program has created to automate routine network checking of device subnets and IP routing table.
 The routing table is checking to find OSPF, BGP, Static and connected routes.
+Then output has been processed to find specific subnets.
     In this particular version device credentials are provided by user from the keyboard input.

 FUNCTIONS
     connect(command, session)